MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/Get-Command.md

 ## NOTES

+PowerShell includes the following aliases for `Get-Command`:

+- All platforms:
+  - `gcm`

 - When more than one command that has the same name is available to the session, `Get-Command` returns the command that runs when you type the command name.
 To get commands that have the same name, listed in run order, use the **All** parameter.
 For more information, see